wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/power-virtual-agents/pva-voice/includes/configure-handoff.md

 - **Certificates and secrets** - Help manage authentication and control application security.
 For more information, see [Certificates and Secrets](/azure/active-directory/develop/howto-create-service-principal-portal#certificates-and-secrets/?azure-portal=true).
 - **Access policies on resources** - Allows you to define additional permissions that your application might need.
 For more information, see [Configure Access Policies](/azure/active-directory/develop/howto-create-service-principal-portal#configure-access-policies-on-resources/?azure-portal=true).

-Now that you have created an application registration, you can build the Power Virtual Agents bot and configure it to  hand off conversations to Omnichannel for Customer Service.
+Now that you've created an application registration, you can build the Power Virtual Agents bot and configure it to  hand off conversations to Omnichannel for Customer Service.

 ## Transfer conversations to agents